2-Ingredient Sugared Cranberries

 Instructions

-• In a medium saucepan, combine ยผ cup sugar with ยผ cup water.
+• In a medium saucepan, combine ¼ cup sugar with ¼ cup water.
 Simmer on low heat until the sugar has dissolved, stirring from time to time.

-• Meanwhile: Rinse the cranberries and remove any bruised ones or soft ones (these are more likely to be gone off).
+• Meanwhile, rinse the cranberries and remove any bruised or soft ones (these are more likely to be spoiled).

 • When the simple syrup is ready (all sugar is dissolved), add in the cranberries and stir.
 You want to make sure that all of them are coated in the syrup.

-• Put the rest of the granulated sugar (1 cup) in a bowl and throw some cranberries in.
+• Put the rest of the granulated sugar (1 cup) in a bowl and add some cranberries.
 Shake the bowl to coat them in sugar (do this in batches of about 6).
-Repeat until you have coated all cranberries in sugar.
+Repeat until you have coated all the cranberries in sugar.

 Notes